Webcomic / Silent Hill: Promise

 - Follow the Leader: The comic apes the "play" style of MS Paint Adventures, though not the plot style.

-- Gravity Screw: The Room Full of Crazy hotel room is upside-down; when you leave, gravity reasserts itself, leaving Vanessa with vertigo.
+- Gravity Screw: The Room Full of Crazy hotel rooms is upside-down; when you leave, gravity reasserts itself (and erases the messages), leaving Vanessa with vertigo.
 When Vanessa returns and contemplates going back through the small door she came from, the room decides for her by turning on its side so she falls in.

-- Harassing Phone Call: Vanessa is continually harassed by a "Weird phone lady" in the hotel, who turns out to be a woman named Marissa, who wants her to leave town, being really snippy and cold towards her.
+- Harassing Phone Call: Vanessa is continually harassed by "Weird phone lady" in the hotel, who turns out to be a woman named Marissa, who wants her to leave town, being really snippy and cold towards her.

 - Male Gaze: The comic often gives a nice view of Vanessa's large chest or butt.
 Additionally, her character portrait is never shown wearing the heavy jacket she always has on.